genesys-samples/genesys-samples.github.io/content/card/introToArchitect.md

 duration: 2 hours
 date: 2022-11-30
 image: /images/workshop/GCCXIntroArchitect.png
-description: Learn about our Salesforce partnership and how to configure Salesforce Omni-Channel chats to route through the Genesys Cloud CX ACD engine.
+description: An introductory course into the Genesys Cloud CX Architect tool.
+You will get an understanding of key concepts, capabilities, and build your first inbound flow.

 # categories is the overall themes covered
 categories: [GenesysCloudCX]